aclank/audionook/README.md

 ## Deployment
 The Docker image can be found [here](https://hub.docker.com/r/aclank/audionook) (in the future)

-I like to host it in portainer with a compose file like this:<br/>- Code here is possibly out of date.
+I like to host it in [Portainer (install guide)](https://docs.portainer.io/start/install-ce/server/docker/linux) with a compose file like this:<br/>- Code here is possibly out of date.
 Refer to: [docker-compose.yml](https://github.com/aclank/audionook/blob/main/docker/docker-compose.yml)

 ```yaml
 version: '3'